 I'm worried I won't have enough time in my schedule to do the course - Is there any flexibility in the pace of the course, or is the assignments/feedback on a rigid schedule?

 I’ve designed the course to be a 10-week coaching program, comprising of 6 main modules.
 The tutorial videos and material will be released in 3 parts over the 10 week period.
 Every 3 weeks, there will be a short assignment to complete, with a final assignment in the last week of the course.

 There will be periods throughout the course which will allow for consolidation of the material covered.
 For this course, I wanted a balance between the program being too rigid or too flexible in order to cater for people with busy schedules – I’ve designed the course with these considerations in mind.

 Do I need to be able to read music?

 It’s not necessary to sight-read music, but it would make things easier for you if you can at least ‘limp’ through notation enough to be able to figure out the basic notes and rhythms.
 At any rate, TAB will be provided for all the musical examples.

-Will beginners be able to do this course?
+Will beginners be able to participate in this course?

 It depends on what you mean by ‘beginner’.
 If you’re a beginner at jazz – that should be ok, as long as you have the basics under your fingers of guitar playing in another style.
-But if you’re a complete beginner at guitar, then this course isn’t the right fit for you.
+But if you’re a complete beginner at guitar (i.e. have only been playing guitar a few weeks), then this course may not be the right fit for you.